parreirat/vehiculum-challenge/development_checklist.md

   - Wasting way too much time on "what's the best standards of test making I can have?", for example on focusing on not having more than one expectation per example.
-    Also struggled with how to test for file input/output, have never dealt with it.
+  - Also struggled with how to test for file input/output, have never dealt with it.
-    Struggled with stubbing the files for this and cleaning them.
+  - Struggled with stubbing the files for this and cleaning them.
-    Stuck for last 30 minutes figuring out why the time stamps on my backed up/loaded data always changes by fractions of a second.
+  - Stuck for last 30 minutes figuring out why the time stamps on my backed up/loaded data always changes by fractions of a second.
     expected: {...[{..., :time=>2018-06-25 17:57:29.000000000 +0100}]...}
          got: {...[{..., :time=>2018-06-25 17:57:29.438726313 +0100}]...}
+  - Solved after about 1 hour: the first thing I looked and kept looking at all the time, our 'Time.now' for introducing random data points, was introducing the lesser-than-second units which were not visible in Time object without accessing it directly into comparison.
+Use Time#round to eliminate lesser-than-second fractions.
+  - Now big comparisons are still failing comparisons in very very rare cases, and no miliseconds are involved now.
+Taking a break.

 4 - Implement tests for Status::History.